sunfishcode/llvm2cranelift/README.md

  - integer types with unusual sizes
  - indirectbr

-Features not yet implemented that would require features that Cretonne does not yet fully implement include:
+Features not yet implemented that would require features that Cranelift does not yet fully implement include:
  - exception handling (invoke, landingpad, etc.)
  - dynamic alloca